 The Accessible Canada Act (ACA) aims to make Canada barrier-free by 2040 by identifying, removing, and preventing barriers in seven priority areas.
 The built environment priority area is particularly relevant to Markham's focus on outdoor spaces and buildings for the Age Friendly Design Guidelines.

-Areas of interest: Accessibility related to the built environment, including parks and outdoor spaces, for people with disabilities.
-What's missing: Accessibility standards related to outdoor spaces and housing (2021-2022).
+Accessibility related to the built environment, including parks and outdoor spaces, for people with disabilities.

+What's missina: Accessibility standards related to outdoor spaces and housing (2021-2022).